 - The child is making progress academically against national/age expected levels and the gap is narrowing – they are catching up to their peers or expected age levels.

 - Verbal feedback from the teacher, parent and pupil.

-- Children may move off of the SEN register when they have ‘caught up’ or made sufficient progress.
+- Children may be removed from the SEND register when they have ‘caught up’ or made sufficient progress.

-How the Governors involved and what are their responsibilities?
+How are the Governors involved and what are their responsibilities?

-- The SENCo reports to the Governors annually to inform them about the progress of children with SEND; this report/information does not refer to individual children and confidentiality is maintained at all times.
+- The SENDCo reports to the Governors annually to inform them about the progress of children with SEND; this report/information does not refer to individual children and confidentiality is maintained at all times.

-- One of the Governors is responsible for SEND and meets regularly with the SENCo.
+- One of the Governors is responsible for SEND and meets regularly with the SENDCo.
 They also report to the Governors to keep all informed.

 Who are the people I can talk to if I still need more information?